Bramichou/ThreeJS-Boilerplate/README.md

-# A boiler plate that start a Three.JS project
+# A boilerplate that start a Three.JS project

 ## Start a project
 This project use yarn instead of npm, why ?
 Because it is more FAAAAASSTTTT :) So let's install yarn  [click here](https://yarnpkg.com/lang/en/)